Clay Millennium Problems

 The Clay Millennium Problems were established to focus attention on foundational questions whose difficulty cuts across existing mathematical and physical frameworks.
 In this project, they also serve as a structured test suite for Coherence Geometry.

-The work presented here engages these problems as projection targets.
-In each case, the question is whether a coherence-geometric formulation can be translated into the conventional language of the field in a way that produces useful structure, mechanisms, criteria, or proof obligations.
 The intent is neither to diminish the importance of the original problems nor to bypass the standards of rigor associated with them.
-The intent is to make the CG projections public, timestamped, and available for independent examination.
+The intent is to make the CG constructions, projections, translation gaps, and technical documents public, timestamped, and available for independent examination.

 The financial prize associated with the Clay problems is not the motivating factor for this work.
 The motivating factor is the original mathematical purpose of the problems themselves: advancing understanding of deep structure across mathematics and physics.